randomairborne/experienced/xpd-web/src/pages/docs.md

 These filters can be combined.
 If you set both of them, only actions taken by that moderator against that user will be returned.

+## XP resetting

+XP is automatically reset when a user is banned from your server.